GAAMAC assists interested states in operationalizing prevention of mass atrocity crimes at national level through:

 GAAMAC works globally at the request of any GAAMAC partner state, governmental institution or civil society organization and as approved by the Steering Group.

-As a voluntary, non-binding, informal consultative group, GAAMAC consists of the biennial Global Meeting, the Steering Group, a Steering Group Chairperson, a small Support Team, and working groups.
+As a voluntary, non-binding, informal consultative group, GAAMAC consists of the biennial Global Meeting, the Steering Group, a Steering Group Chairperson, a small Support Office, and working groups.
 The GAAMAC Steering Group is composed of partner States that endorse the Founding Document and wish to take a more active role in GAAMAC and partner organizations that are actively supporting the development of national prevention architectures.
 The Steering Group selects a Chairperson from one of the GAAMAC member states.
 The current chair is Switzerland.

 GAAMAC is open for all States on the following basis:

 Any state or governmental institution may become a partner of GAAMAC by expressing to the Steering Group its interest in atrocity prevention and through participating in GAAMAC activities such as the GAAMAC biennial Global Meeting or other initiatives.

 States may identify one or more contact persons to be included in GAAMAC’s mailing list for the newsletter, invitations to events, updates on activities, and other information about atrocity prevention.

 GAAMAC Partner states are expected to support GAAMAC’s mission, function and modalities as set out in the Founding Document.

 Any organization, such as an international or national NGO, may become a partner of GAAMAC by submitting a letter from a senior representative to the GAAMAC Chairperson.
 The letter should demonstrate the organization’s commitment to support atrocity prevention, endorse GAAMAC’s Founding Document, explain the organization’s motivation for joining GAAMAC, and describe past activities and work in the field.
 The Steering Group will review requests periodically.